patientsknowbest/terraform-provider-aidbox/docs/resources/gcp_service_config.md

 # aidbox_gcp_service_account (Resource)
 The `GcpServiceAccount` resource is a proprietary, custom resource used by Aidbox.
 It stores the email address of a Google Cloud Platform service account, allowing Aidbox to impersonate that account using workload identity.

-This resource is most commonly referenced by other resources, such as `aidbox_sdcconfig`, to grant Aidbox access to GCP services like Google Cloud Storage buckets.
+This resource is most commonly referenced by other resources, such as `aidbox_sdc_config`, to grant Aidbox access to GCP services like Google Cloud Storage buckets.

 ## Example Usage